Services Contacts Free Consultation via WhatsApp

 The process of obtaining an apostille on a birth certificate consists of several stages.
 Knowing each step will help avoid mistakes and delays.

 Before applying for an apostille, carefully examine the birth certificate.
 The document should not have damage, abrasions, stains, or extraneous notes.
 Seals and signatures must be clearly legible.
-If the document is in poor condition — order a duplicate at the registry office at the place of issuance.
+If the document is in poor condition — order a duplicate at the registry office at the place of issuance or at any other registry office.

 Find out exactly where to apply.
 This depends on which registry office issued the certificate.
-For Moscow documents — Glavarkhiv, for regional ones — the corresponding registry office directorate.
-You can clarify information on the registry office website or by phone.
+For Moscow documents — the AIO of the Moscow ZAGS Directorate, for regional ones — the corresponding ZAGS directorate.
+You can clarify information on the ZAGS website or by phone.

 Personally visit the competent authority or MFC.
 Present the original birth certificate, passport, application and payment receipt.
 The employee will check the documents and accept them for processing.
 You will be given a receipt indicating the readiness date.